TrovaTrip Blog

 Total reliance on AI does not compute when it comes to travel planning

-That brings us back to the present where users have discovered that, in addition to helping book travel, AI can also plan it for you.
-With a single prompt, it can instantly generate free itineraries for any destination in the world.
+That brings us back to the present, where users have discovered that, in addition to helping book travel, AI can also plan it for you.
+With a single prompt, AI travel planning instantly generates free itineraries for any destination in the world.
 So that’s it, right?
 Travel planning has achieved its final form!
 Well, not quite.
 AI travel planners can design trips faster than a human, but the question facing us now is whether they can design better ones.

-The other thing to consider is whether an AI-planned trip will actually be worth investing your time and money in.
-If traveling is about enjoyment then using AI itineraries can be problematic because artificial intelligence doesn’t actually “enjoy” experiences.
-It can identify what’s popular and optimize a schedule, but the things that make a trip worth taking–the thrill of exploring, moments of unexpected joy, time to bond with others, memories that will be cherished for a lifetime–aren’t part of a virtual travel assistant’s equation.
-It might take a little longer, but the human ability to intentionally weave those elements into a plan is what makes the difference between a trip that’s actually good and one that’s just good-on-paper.
+The other thing to consider is whether trip planning with AI will actually be worth investing your time and money in.
+If traveling is about enjoyment, then using AI itineraries can be problematic because artificial intelligence doesn’t actually “enjoy” experiences.
+It can identify what’s popular and optimize a schedule, but the things that make a trip worth taking–the thrill of exploring, moments of unexpected joy, time to bond with others, and memories that will be cherished for a lifetime–aren’t part of a virtual travel assistant’s equation.
+It might take a little longer, but the human ability to intentionally weave those elements into a plan is what makes the difference between a trip that’s actually good and one that’s just good on paper.

 The best of both worlds

-As much as we’d love to put a stamp on the whole “will AI save travel or ruin it” debate, the reality is: it depends.
-AI is just a tool and its effect on industries comes down to how it’s used.
+As much as we’d love to put a stamp on the whole “will AI save travel or ruin it” debate, the reality is that it depends.
+AI is just a tool, and its effect on industries comes down to how it’s used.
 While some folks want to stick with tradition and others want to chase trends, we’ve found that the most effective way to operate is to make like Diamond Rio and meet in the middle.
 Enter our Trip Experience team at Trova…

-By using AI to build a foundation of optimized processes, we're able to take some of the guesswork out of trip design, all while keeping things just as human as they are efficient.
+When trip planning with AI, use it to build a foundation of optimized processes and take some of the guesswork out of trip design, all while keeping things just as human as they are efficient.
 "AI is a great way to maximize the efficiency in which we do research.
 Instead of blindly scouring the internet for ‘best food activities’ or ‘which neighborhoods to visit’ in a specific destination, AI is a great starting point from which we can build off of," says Vivian Lei, Trip Designer.

 TrovaTrip Trip Designer, Vivian Lei.

-Our team of Trip Design elves then work by applying AI in tandem with survey data from nearly 488k interested Travelers (2017-2023) to pinpoint exactly what our Hosts and their communities want—allowing us to stay rooted in research and cultivate the most incredible group travel experiences by:
+Our team of Trip Design elves then apply AI in tandem with survey data from nearly 488k interested Travelers (2017-2023) to pinpoint exactly what our Hosts and their communities want—allowing us to stay rooted in research and cultivate the most incredible group travel experiences by:

 • Experiencing activities personally whenever possible